lkodinsson/MARS/Basic/PHB.md

 #### Evade

 **Stamina Cost:** 1
-**Action Speed:** Reaction
+**Action Speed:** Free Reaction or Reaction

 Roll your evasion to defend against an attack instead of using your deflection.
 If the incoming attack grazes against your evasion roll, it is considered a failure instead.
-After you evade, you may move up to 1m or drop prone.
+After you evade, you may drop prone.
+You may evade as a reaction instead of a free reaction to move up to 1m instead of dropping prone.

 #### Interact